KLWS-Affiliate-Program/KLWS_Affiliate_Resources/Sales_Logs/affiliate_logs/gojo_15/2024-07-11_sale_submission.md

 # Your Insights

 ## Key Approach
-told him about the comfort and ease of service
+ease of service

 ## What Went Well
 i spoke with confidence

 ## Future Improvements
-speak louder
+i spoke louder

 ## Advice for Other Affiliates
-just a test
+nope

 ## How can King's Lot help you sell more?
-testing
+nope